 - Be clear, relevant and accurate.
-For example, it is important that referral letters contain sufficient clinical information to allow determination of the urgency of the referral and be specific in the expectations of the clinician and patient.
+For example, it is important that referral letters contain sufficient clinical information to allow determination of the urgency of the referral, and that they are specific in the expectations of the clinician and patient.
 We have seen examples where a lack of information has contributed to inappropriate downgrading of urgent referrals.
-It is also important that the language used is clear and abbreviations that might not be understood by all are avoided.
+It is also important that the language used is clear, and abbreviations that might not be understood by all are avoided.
 A recent MDDUS case involved hospital correspondence which contained an abbreviation specific to that organisation and led to a miscommunication about the urgency of a follow-up review.

 - Highlight any changes to the patient’s care and actions required, ensuring this information is not hidden in the description of events.
 This is particularly important where there have been alterations to a patient's medications or further action is required, such as a review appointment.
 The rationale behind these should be included.

+Moving between services.
 A key factor in reducing risk is ensuring patients are fully informed when moving between services.
 This includes being clear about the plan, timescales and who to contact should they have queries or further concerns.
-For example, when referring a patient to secondary care, they should understand the reason, urgency, expected time frame and who to contact if they do not hear about an appointment or if their symptoms change.
+For example, when referring a patient to secondary care, they should understand the reason, urgency, expected timeframe and who to contact if they do not hear about an appointment, or if their symptoms change.

-Similarly, on discharge, patients should be made aware of any changes to their care, any outstanding actions and follow-up plans and who is taking responsibility for these, including how they will receive outstanding results, any actions they need to take and who to contact if they have concerns.
+On discharge.
+Patients should be made aware of any changes to their care, any outstanding actions, follow-up plans and who is taking responsibility for these, including how they will receive outstanding results, any actions they need to take and who to contact if they have concerns.
 Keeping patients fully informed is an effective means of reducing risk, giving them the knowledge and means to recognise and raise issues regarding their care.

+Capacity.
 Where patients lack capacity, it is important to ensure that those who care for them are provided with sufficient information.
-For all patients who may be more vulnerable (for example, because of mental health or cognitive difficulties, or who have multiple morbidities), it is important to consider whether additional follow-up is required, such as ensuring they attend review appointments or understand changes to their care.
+For all patients who may be more vulnerable (for example, because of mental health or cognitive difficulties, or who have multiple morbidities), it is important to consider whether additional follow-up is required, such as ensuring they attend review appointments and that they understand changes to their care.

 All clinicians are accountable for the information they provide.
-It is vital if you are unsure what you are being asked to do or are not given sufficient time (for example, when completing a discharge summary on an unfamiliar patient) that you seek assistance from senior colleagues to ensure the information you provide does not compromise care.
+If you are unsure what you are being asked to do, or if you are not given sufficient time (for example, when completing a discharge summary on an unfamiliar patient), it is vital that you seek assistance from senior colleagues to ensure the information you provide does not compromise care.